smah3sh/mcs/README.md

 # mcs
-A simple matchmaking service based on AWS Cloudsearch
+A simple matchmaking service based on AWS Cloudsearch Java API.

 I created this project to create a simple matchmaker using AWS Cloudsearch.
 The matchmaker is used to find other users using a variety of search criteria listed under "fields" below.